 Enhance your Honors experience by taking advantage of engagement and leadership opportunities.

 One of the first ways that you can become an active member of the Towson Honors community is through involvement in Honors College Leadership Council (HCLC).
 The organization provides a wide variety of leadership opportunities to Honors students through academic, service and social activities.
 Students in HCLC lead and participate in projects designed to strengthen the Honors community, encourage long-lasting friendships and build Honors traditions.
 There are three standing standing committees of HCLC that Honors students can join: programming, service, and marketing.
 Additionally, there are several ad hoc or special committees/organizations listed below.
 Each standing committee led by an Honors College Student Director.
-HCLC meetings are held every other Monday at 7:00 p.m. in the Douglass House Multipurpose Room.
+HCLC meetings for the fall 2022 term are held every other Tuesday at 7:00 p.m. in the Douglass House Multipurpose Room.
 All Honors students are welcome and encouraged to attend HCLC meetings and learn about joining other groups.

 HCLC also serves as the clearing house for information about other Honors student groups such as the organizations listed below.